kdeldycke/kevin-deldycke-blog/content/posts/ultimate-guide-lotus-notes-mail-migration.md

   * Lotus Notes sucks.
-[Everybody knows that ](http://www.guardian.co.uk/technology/2006/feb/09/guardianweeklytechnologysection), but I feel liberated saying that ! ;)
+[Everybody knows that ](http://www.guardian.co.uk/technology/2006/feb/09/guardianweeklytechnologysection), but I feel liberated saying that! ;)

   * The smartest thing to do is to avoid Notes like the plague in the first place.
 Sadly when working for the man, it's not always possible... :(